Homeland Union: Opposition and the third government (2012–2024)

 After these elections, various pundits claimed that the Lithuanian Farmers and Greens Union could form coalition with the Homeland Union, but leader of Lithuanian Farmers and Greens Union Ramūnas Karbauskis proposed wide coalition between aforementioned parties and the Social Democratic Party.
 The Homeland Union's leader Gabrielius Landsbergis himself proposed coalition between the Homeland Union, the Lithuanian Farmers and Greens Union and the Liberal Movement, although both Ramūnas Karbauskis and Liberal Movement's leader Eugenijus Gentvilas turned down this offer.
 Eventually, coalition was formed between the Lithuanian Farmers and Greens Union and the Social Democratic Party of Lithuania, which lasted until the autumn of 2017.

 After Landsbergis reelection as party's leader in 2017, primaries were introduced for candidates to the presidential nominees and party list in parliamentary election.

 In 2018, Mantas Adomėnas's membership in the party was suspended due to relations of MG Baltic and Adomėnas himself.
 Later, Adomėnas left Homeland Union's parliamentary group and the party itself.
 By autumn of 2018, the party held presidential primaries (the first party in Lithuania to do so), which were won by Ingrida Šimonytė. Šimonytė's performance in 2019 presidential election raised possibility about her nomination to the first place on party's list and as the future Prime Minister.

 In 2020, members of the Homeland Union, Rimantas Dagys and Egidijus Vareikis formed new party, the Christian Union.

-In 2020 parliamentary election the party won the most seats (50) and agreed to form coalition with the Liberal Movement and the Freedom Party.
+In the 2020 parliamentary election, the party won the most seats (50) and agreed to form coalition with the Liberal Movement and the Freedom Party.
 In November 2020, Ingrida Šimonytė became the new Prime Minister of a Homeland Union-Lithuanian Christian Democrats-led coalition.

-In 2023 municipal elections Homeland Union managed to win a mayorship of Vilnius (for the first time since 2011), but lost mayorships and majorities in rural councils.
+In the 2023 municipal elections, the Homeland Union managed to win a mayorship of Vilnius (for the first time since 2011), but lost mayorships and majorities in rural councils.
 In 2024 presidential election Ingrida Šimonytė was selected as candidate from the party, but she lost incumbent President of Republic Gitanas Nausėda.

 Again in opposition (from 2024)

-In the parliamentary election of the same year, Homeland Union won 18.35 per cent of the vote, but won just 28 seats due to poor performance in single-member constituencies.
+In the parliamentary election of the same year, the Homeland Union won 18.35 per cent of the vote, but won just 28 seats due to poor performance in single-member constituencies.
 Gabrielius Landsbergis announced his resignation as leader of the Homeland Union and as member of the next Seimas.
 His vice, Radvilė Morkūnaitė-Mikulėnienė, replacing him as interim leader.
 It triggered new leadership election in 2025.